mercadopago/devsite-docs/guides/online-payments/checkout-pro/latest/configurations.pt.md

 >
 > Nota
 >
-> Se o valor do atributo é mostrado no resumo do cartão do seu pagador dependerá da marca do cartão utilizado.
+> Se o valor do atributo é mostrado no resumo do cartão do seu comprador dependerá da marca do cartão utilizado.

 ### Diversos itens